 Working hard on your relationship and making a clear commitment by moving in with your partner can be a huge step in your lives together.
 Should you need any guidance or advice along your path, Psychic Light are on hand to support you.

-Turn to Anthony for honest and practical advice.
 All it takes is a little forward thinking and a great bond with your partner, and your cohabitation should last for many happy years.